 Whatever happened to brilliant ABC reporter Maxine McKew, who beat PM John Howard for his own long standing seat of Bennelong in the 2010 elections?
 She didn’t toe the party line — and she tells her disheartening story in Tales from the Political Trenches.
 Her story is at odds with Julia Gillard’s My Story, which prompted my essay Maxine’s Story from the Trenches VS Julia’s Story from the Benches.
 Yet contrary to the Liberal inspired myth, the Gillard Government actually passed more good legislation than almost all other Parliaments since Federation.

 Australian Universities have developed over three main phases:from state control, to Federal control through the 1957 Murray Report then the 1967 Martin Report which established CAEs, to the managerialist comprehensive university starting with the Dawkins intervention.
-Under the Abbott Government it looks like the fourth phase will be fully corporatised self-funded universities based on a drastically mistaken view of the US system, where contrary to what Abbott and co will admit, even state universities get considerable state funding.
+Under the Abbott and then the Turnbull Government, the fourth phase will be fully corporatised, essentially self-funding, universities.
+After the 2016 Budget an other $2 billion are to be slashed from the tertiary sector, while students will be forced to start repaying their HECS debt as soon as they start earning $42,000.
 Universities in Society is based in large part on the final chapter of Changing Universities.